Emu Aragon, MS, LCMHC, QS, LPC-MHSP, NCC, ACS

 |

-Emu brings over a decade of experience working across diverse clinical settings, including private practice, university counseling centers, community mental health, and intensive in-home services.
-His clinical work has included providing individual, couple, and family therapy in both English and Spanish, as well as crisis intervention and group counseling with marginalized populations.
-He has extensive experience working with adolescents and adults navigating trauma, neurodivergence, identity development, minority stress, and complex relational dynamics.
+Emu brings almost a decade of experience working across diverse clinical settings, including juvenile justice, intensive in-home child and family therapy, university counseling centers, and private practice.
+His clinical work has included individual, couple, and family therapy in both English and Spanish, as well as crisis intervention and group counseling with historically marginalized populations.
+He has extensive experience working with adolescents and adults navigating trauma, neurodivergence (ADHD/Autism), identity development, racial minority stress, and complex relational dynamics.
 Emu has supported clients with and without formal Autism diagnoses through key developmental stages - uniquely positioning him to administer the ADOS-2 with skill and sensitivity.
 In addition to his clinical work, Emu is actively involved in teaching, supervision, research, and training future counselors.

 |